banner-image

 While researchers still don’t know what causes rosacea, there is some evidence that rosacea is a hereditary condition.
 If you have rosacea, your children are at a higher risk for developing the condition.
 According to research conducted by the National Rosacea Society, more than half of patients report that they have at least one other family member with the condition.

 In addition, another study by the NRS found that ethnicity was a factor in the development of rosacea.
 In the survey, 33% of rosacea patients had at least one parent of Irish descent and 26% had at least one parent of English descent.
-The study suggests that individuals with Scandinavian, Scottish, Welsh, or Eastern European descent also have an elevated risk of rosacea.
+The study suggests that individuals of Scandinavian, Scottish, Welsh, or Eastern European descent also have an elevated risk of rosacea.

 What People Say About Us!